This page aims to compare Diesel with various other crates that allow to connect to relational databases.

 , diesel-async

-rely on traits to implement core parts of their functionality.
-While this makes things very flexible it can also lead to hard to understand error messages with these crates. diesel
+functionality.
+While this makes things very flexible it can also lead to

 (and diesel-async

-) provide documentation on how to read error messages.
-Additionally it provides helper attributes and employs compiler hints to improve possible error messages to make them easier to understand.
+on how to read error messages.
+Additionally it provides helper

 Performance

 Performance is a complicated topic.
-It can be noted that all of the listed crates provide an good performance for almost all use-cases, as most users do not really need to care about the last bit of possible performance.
+It can be noted that all of the listed crates provide good performance for almost all use-cases, as most users do not really need to care about the last bit of possible performance.
 Nevertheless there are differences in the performance provided by the different crates.
 As always: If you need to care about performance make sure to perform your own benchmarks with your own workload to find the optimal solution for your use-case.
-The following text will provide an general overview.
+The following text will provide a general overview.
 The Diesel benchmark repository provides an overview of different benchmark results for all listed crates.
 We can observe the following points:

 - All async SQLite crates perform considerably worse than their sync counterparts.
 This is likely due to SQLite not providing an async API at all.
 Consider using a sync crate if your application only needs to support SQLite.